 While it’s normal not to remember our dreams, ASA claims the reason why some of us can is because we have woken up during the REM phase of sleep.
 We are more likely to have vivid dreams during REM, when our brains are most active.

-Sleep fact three: Screen time before bed affects your sleep
+Sleep fact 3: Screen time before bed affects your sleep

 Melatonin is a hormone produced by the body to help promote sleep and regulate our body clocks (circadian rhythms).
 This hormone is triggered by the dark, and the Sleep Foundation explains that when our body clocks are disrupted it can have a range of negative health impacts, including metabolic disorders and depression.

-Sleep fact four: One of our biggest sleep distractions is technology
+Sleep fact 4: One of our biggest sleep distractions is tech

 Try making small changes first – such as not checking email two hours before bedtime – to gradually minimize the influence of tech.
 This might be enough to help you get a more restful night’s sleep.
 Another tip is to use a separate alarm clock in the morning, so you don’t have to rely on your phone.

-Sleep fact five: Napping doesn’t make up for sleep deprivation
+Sleep fact 5: Naps don’t make up for sleep deprivation

 Some people swear by napping, while others say it can make them feel even more groggy.
 But, according to the journal Sleep, if you're suffering from sleep deprivation, napping won’t make much of a difference when it comes to cognitive ability.